pond/dnd/party_riglan/campaign_6/journals/Riglan: Part 3.11.md

-## Day 30, late spring, at least 1-2 hours ahead of Silverymoon
+## Day 30, late spring, Evereska - at least 1-2 hours ahead of Silverymoon
 ### Around 3am

 Bone white painting, beautiful delicate filigree architecture - and a very surprised brown-skinned elf who jumps to their feet!
 "Oh!
 Oh goodness!
 Who - who are you?!"